OWASP/www-project-developer-guide/draft/04-foundations/05-top-ten.md

 Risk [A06 Vulnerable and Outdated Components][a06] underlines the importance of this activity, and recommends that fixes and upgrades to the underlying platform, frameworks, and dependencies are based on a risk assessment and done in a 'timely fashion'.
-Several tools can used to analyse dependencies and flag vulnerabilities, refer to the [Cheat Sheets][a06cs] for these.
+Several tools can used to analyze dependencies and flag vulnerabilities, refer to the [Cheat Sheets][a06cs] for these.

 #### A07:2021 Identification and Authentication Failures